bangbaew/Gigabyte-B460M-DS3H-Hackintosh/README.md

 - Full RX480 Hardware Acceleration

 What's not working / Known bugs
+- DW1820A can't see Wi-Fi on channel 36
 - Booting Windows from OpenCore picker (BSOD: ACPI_BIOS_ERROR), use Windows Boot Manager from BIOS instead So I disabled boot picker as it is not being used.